Home EV Chargers Residential Electrical Tesla Our Work FAQ Contact Get Free Estimate →

 Running conduit through finished walls or outside in weatherproof conduit takes more time and materials than a straightforward garage install.
 Outdoor runs also require weatherproof boxes and fittings rated for Pennsylvania's climate.

-Can I Get a Tax Credit for EV Charger Installation?
+Was There a Tax Credit for EV Charger Installation?

-How to claim it
+How it was claimed

-IRS Form 8911 — Alternative Fuel Vehicle Refueling Property Credit ↗
+IRS Form 8911: Alternative Fuel Vehicle Refueling Property Credit ↗

 Pennsylvania doesn't currently offer a dedicated state tax credit for home EV charger installation, but utility rebate programs through providers like PPL Electric Utilities and Penn Power may be available depending on your location.
 These change periodically, so it's worth checking your utility provider's website or calling them directly.